nvinayvarma189/nvinayvarma189.github.io/content/posts/house-hunting.md

 2. Some things to check for in the rental agreement document (a document provided by the owner to the tenants):
     1. What is the date to pay the rent every month?
     2. Once you've moved in, how many days do you have to stay before you can move out?
 If the owner asks you to vacate the flat, how many days do you get to stay before you move out?
 This is called a lock-in period.
         a.
-Usually both of them are same.
+Usually both of them are the same.
 The norm is 1-3 months.
     3. What is the lifetime of the rental agreement?
         a.
 Usually it is 11 months after which the rental agreement expires and a new one is supposed to be created.
     4. What is the annual rent increment percentage upon the expiration of the agreement?
         a.
-If this information is not present, the owner can ask for any unreasonable amount as rent post the expiration of current rental agreement and you will find yourself in a pay-or-moveout situation.
+If this information is not present, the owner can ask for any unreasonable amount as rent post the expiration of the current rental agreement and you will find yourself in a pay-or-moveout situation.
     5. If you are sharing the flat with other people (1+ BHK), it is better to have the rental agreement written jointly on all your names.
 This will help when you file ITR as most people would usually have an HRA component in their CTC structure.
     6. Take note of any cases where you won't be getting your full deposit amount back.
     7. What all are included as part of the maintenance fee?
 Is any of the furniture included?